 The key to avoiding risk is identifying the primary sources of risk, including a supplier's key relationships with third parties.
 Is the supplier's lender providing working capital or term loans to provide necessary operating liquidity?
 Or, is the supplier funded by a 2nd or 3rd tier "asset based" lender who provides funding based on fluctuating inventory and accounts receivable, the advance rates for which are constricted and largely discretionary?
 Does the funding provide sufficient liquidity to operate?
-Note that lenders have a contractual advantage over the supplier, they can move quickly to restrict financing and recover collateral in the event of any business issues.
+Note that lenders have a contractual advantage over the supplier, allowing the lender to move quickly to restrict financing and recover collateral in the event of any business issues.
 A company dependent on such a supplier should seek early warnings of covenant violations or defaults under the loan agreements.

 Companies should review their supplier's financial records, including operating performance, budgets and balance sheets.
-Does the supplier have long-term contracts with the componentparts suppliers?
-Is the supplier current with the vendors?
+Does the supplier have long-term contracts with its component parts suppliers?
+Is the supplier current with its vendors?

-Suppliers may also receive funding from bond-holders who also have a contractual advantage over the supplier and second lien positions on the supplier's inventory and accounts receivable.
-In addition, many suppliers are funded by private "equity", which is increasingly not equity, but rather asset-based loans or convertible equity.
+Suppliers may also receive funding from bondholders who also have a contractual advantage with the supplier and second lien positions on the supplier's inventory and accounts receivable.
+In addition, many suppliers are funded by private "equity," which funding is increasingly not equity, rather asset based loans are convertible equity.
 These normally involve management participation or control through board majority or management contracts.
 As part of the C-suite, private equity has contractual and legal advantages over the supplier.

-A manufacturer who is a significant customer for the supplier is in essence a co-venturer of the supplier and of the supplier's financiers.
-A material manufacturing company should assert its bargaining position to obtain information about the supplier's ongoing financial condition and notices from the supplier and the financiers of defaults or covenant violations.
+A manufacturer that is a significant customer for the supplier is in essence a co-venturer of the supplier, and of the supplier's financiers.
+A material manufacturing company should assert its bargaining position to obtain information about the supplier's ongoing financial condition, and notices from the supplier and its financiers of defaults or covenant violations.